 What Parents Can Do to Protect their Family

 As parents, we need to be extra vigilant when it comes to our children’s welfare.
 It’s okay to be that hovering mother or father (when you can do it without their knowing, that works too).
 Get acquainted with their friends.
 Talk to their teachers.
 Track their whereabouts; if they are under 18, as their legal guardian – you’re allowed and encouraged to do so.
 Never leave a stone unturned.
 Lock up your insect spray.
 Show them this article.
 Make sure they understand that the sting of a wasp hotshot isn’t worth the head trip.
+According to Arizona Addiction, noted as the best rehab in Scottsdale, getting sober from wasp spray is crucial because you could die, its time to GET SOBER !

 Content for Scottsdale Recovery Center and Arizona Addiction Recovery Centers created by Cohn Media, LLC.
 Passionate and creative writing and broadcasting, covering the following industries: addiction rehab, health care, entertainment, technology and advocate of clear communication, positivity and humanity at its best. www.cohn.media